michaelmendoza/miniGL/README.md

 # WebGL Renderer and Examples

 This project demonstrates how to create a simple WebGL renderer with an API inspired by [THREE.js](https://threejs.org/).
 It includes fundamental components such as `Scene`, `Mesh`, `Material`, `Geometry`, `Texture`, and `Camera`, bundled into a minimal library called `miniGL`.
 The repository features several examples showcasing different functionalities like data textures, raycasting, custom shaders, blending, and interactive segmentation.
+A primary focus of this project is to provide a simple and intuitive API for creating data-driven interactive webgl visualizations.

 ## Table of Contents